sarahmarie23/Class-Notes/Week 4 Notes - 132.md

 * Today's scenario is that we would like to create a todo list app, where the user can enter a list of to do items and check them off when finished.

 * A while loop will execute until the condition is false.
-The app needs to take in a list of todo items, so let's make a while loop that lets them enter items until they tell the program to stop.
+The app needs to take in a list of todo items, so let's make a while loop that asks the user to enter items until they tell the program to stop.

   > ✨ It's good practice to think of the functionality BEFORE you think of the code needed.